Appendix Cancer: Types, Symptoms, Causes & Treatment

 Side Effects of Treatment

-The following are some of the more common short-term and long-term side effects that accompany surgical procedures, in this instance, one that consists of an appendectomy, hemicolectomy, or cytoreductive surgery:
+The following are some of the more common short-term and long-term side effects that accompany surgical procedures, such as appendectomy, hemicolectomy, or cytoreductive surgery:

-• Pain and Discomfort: Usually, there will be pain, swelling, and discomfort in the area after the incidence.
+• Pain and Discomfort: Usually, there will be pain, swelling, and discomfort in the area after surgery.
 Pain can be managed reasonably well by medication.

-• Risk of Infection: As with any surgery, there can always be infections, either in the site or within.
+• Risk of Infection: As with any surgery, there can always be infections, either at the site or within.

-• Digestive Difficulties: More radical surgery, such as colectomy and removal of associated organs, results in hypomotility of the gastrointestinal tract, changing defecation habits, contributing to bloating, and sometimes leading to malabsorption.
+• Digestive Difficulties: More radical surgery, such as colectomy and removal of associated organs, can slow bowel movement, change defecation habits, and lead to malabsorption.

-• Fatigue and Weakness: A weak or tired feeling may persist for a few weeks after the surgery during the healing process.
+• Fatigue and Weakness: A feeling of weakness or tiredness may persist for a few weeks after the surgery during recovery.

-Chemotherapy kills hyperplastic cells, which also include the noncancerous cells, but which, for the main part, become candidates for destruction in this organs: GIT, bone marrow, and hair follicles.
-The most common side effects are the following symptoms:
+Chemotherapy kills rapidly dividing cells, including noncancerous ones in the GIT, bone marrow, and hair follicles.
+The most common side effects are:

 • Nausea and Vomiting: Probably the most common side effects; treated with medications controlling nausea.

-• Hair Loss: The extent of hair loss varies from partial to complete, depending on the regimen, and is almost always temporary.
+• Hair Loss: Hair loss varies from partial to complete, depending on the regimen, and is almost always temporary.

-• Fatigue: Certainly the most common because most feel way too tired during the course of chemotherapy as it affects the entire body.
+• Fatigue: Most patients feel tired during the course of chemotherapy as it affects the whole body.

-• Increased Infection Risk: Chemotherapy lowers white blood cell counts, and there will be, therefore, a state of immunosuppression.
+• Increased Infection Risk: Chemotherapy lowers white blood cell counts, leading to immunosuppression.

-• Mouth Sores and Diarrhea: As the digestive tract may be inflamed, inflammation may cause lingering soreness and an alteration in bowel habits.
+• Mouth Sores and Diarrhea: Inflammation of the digestive tract can cause soreness and changes in bowel habits.

-There could also be special side effects specifically associated with hot abdominal chemotherapy (HIPEC), which is performed concurrently with surgery.
+There could be special side effects associated with hot abdominal chemotherapy (HIPEC), performed during surgery.

 • Abdominal Pain and Swelling: Heat and direct drug exposure can cause discomfort and bloating.